A guide to NMC Revalidation: everything you need to know

 Your professional indemnity arrangement

-This part of the portfolio is another declaration but this time it’s for declaring you will have the appropriate cover for practising under an indemnity arrangement.
+This part of the portfolio is another declaration but this time it’s for declaring you have or will have the appropriate professional cover for practising under an indemnity arrangement.

 This is a legal requirement for all nurses, midwives or nursing associates for you to be able to practice.
 Most employers will be able to provide you with the right cover for your indemnity arrangement however you should confirm this with your employer.